 Other commonly found, delicious mushrooms include Matsutake and Porcini.
 There are dozens of other varieties, but these can more easily be misidentified.
 As you learn more about mushrooms, the more the hunt will yield interesting specimens, and, hopefully, a delicious bounty.

-A version of this article was previously published on April 9, 2019, by George Zamzow and was updated on August, 25, 2020, by Outdoor editor Noelle Salmi.
+A version of this article about mushroom hunting was previously published on April 9, 2019, by George Zamzow and was updated on August, 25, 2020, by Outdoor editor Noelle Salmi.